TheAppWizard/ColorsForAll/README.md

+# Colors for Applications

+# Colors For IOS
 # Colors For Android

 ## To Find Colors ( ⌘ + F For Mac , Ctrl + F For Windows)